AI Motion Graphics for Social Media: How to Make Your Content Stand Out

 What Works on LinkedIn

-Metric highlights.
-LinkedIn audiences respond to data.
-Animated counters, comparison charts, and performance graphs make your business results more compelling and shareable.
+| Metric highlights | Animated counters, comparison charts, and performance graphs make business results more compelling and shareable. |

-Quote animations.
-Client testimonials or notable quotes presented as animated text with subtle motion feel native to LinkedIn and drive engagement.
+| Quote animations | Animated testimonials or notable quotes feel native to LinkedIn and help drive engagement. |

 LinkedIn Tips

-- Use 1:1 or 16:9 format depending on whether the video is a feed post or article
+| Use 1:1 or 16:9 format | Choose based on whether the video is a feed post or article-style video. |

-- Keep the style clean and professional with minimal colours and clear typography
+| Keep the style clean and professional | Minimal colors and clear typography build trust. |

-- Add captions since most LinkedIn users watch without sound
+| Add captions | Most LinkedIn users watch without sound. |

-- Front-load your key insight because LinkedIn rewards early engagement
+| Front-load your key insight | LinkedIn rewards early engagement. |

 AI Motion Graphics for Ads